May 25, 2007 Summer Tip #4 (Checked Nov 22 2019)

-Many faculty find it is helpful to think about the discussion board space the same way they think about the open face-to-face discussion time in a live classroom or seminar.
+Many faculty find it is helpful to think about the discussion board the same way they think about the face-to-face discussion time in a classroom.
 When viewed this way, it is obvious that any discussion benefits from the presence of the faculty member — through active listening, commenting, encouraging.
-This does not mean constant presence by the faculty member, but a presence that ensures that students feel that their comments are being heard and that they are part of the overall “action” of the course.
+This does not mean constant presence by the faculty member, but a presence that ensures students feel their comments are being heard and that they are part of the overall “action” of the course.

 The discussion board is where we express what we know and why, what we don’t know and occasionally what we wish we knew.
 The discussion board — collectively — is where the community happens.
-Postings and conversation threads in this space create social and cognitive connections.
+Postings and conversations threads create social and cognitive connections.

-To encourage students to think more deeply about what they know and how and why they know or believe something, the following template of the three-part post can be useful.
+To encourage students to think more deeply about what they know and how and why they know or believe something, the following template for a three-part post can be useful.
 Here is a brief description of the three-part post and the directions you can use for your students.

 Three Part Post — What, Why and What I Wish I Knew

-When you have posted an open-ended question that asks students for their recommendations, ideas, and analyses about a particular problem direct your students to respond using these three elements in their post.
-Ask students to do the following:
+When you have posted an open-ended question asking students for recommendations, ideas, and analyses about a particular problem, direct your students to respond using these three elements.

 - State what your considered thought or recommendation regarding the problem or scenario might be.
 In other words, answer the question, “What do you think?”

-- Next, state whyyou think what you think.
+- Next, state why you think what you think.
 This is a time for learners to dig inside their heads, their experiences, and their beliefs.
-It is also a good place for learners to provide references, links, to experts, events, beliefs that share and support these beliefs.
+It is also a good time for learners to provide references, links, to experts, events, beliefs that share and support these beliefs.

 - Thirdly, state what you wish you knew or what problem or challenge will follow or accompany the original question.

-Try This Strategy with One of the Core Concepts in Your Course
+Try This Strategy with One of the Course Core Concepts

-Identify a core concept that you want your students to learn, think about deeply, one that impacts much of your course content.
+Identify a core concept that you want your students to learn that impacts much of your course content.
 Create the initial catalyst question regarding that concept or idea or event.
 Then direct them to respond with the three-part post.
 This can also be done in teams of 2 or 3.

-For more on developing questions that encourage deep thinking, see Tip 26 Preparing Discussion Posts that Invite Reflection and Response http://www.designingforlearning.info/services/writing/ecoach/tips/tip26.html
+For more on developing questions that encourage deep thinking, see eCoaching Tip 26 Discussion Posts that Invite Reflection and Response

 Advanced Tip: Freshening Your Course with Podcasts— A Source of Authentic and Current Course Content

 Have your students been asking you to start using podcast resources in your course?
-If so, here are two strategies for getting started that require little or no knowledge about the technical characteristics of podcasts.
+If so, here are two easy getting-started strategies..

 Identify one of the learning activities in your course that requires students to do some research.
-For example, you may have a topic on your discussion board that requires that the student identify a reputable reference that supports their position that they are recommending.
-Once you identify that learning activity, expand the choices that students can use as a reputable resources to include a podcast on that topic.
+For example, you may have a topic on your discussion board that requires each student to identify a reputable reference that supports their position or problem solution they are recommending.

 Your instructions to the student might go as follows: